FrankLawrence/Obsidian-Vault/University/Thesis/Thesis Outline.md

 The title of my thesis is the following: "Re-evaluating the Potential for Abusing the DNS Ecosystem".
 It revolves around (the extent of) the use of [[DNSSEC]] and some problems that may occur.
 DNSSEC was designed to ensure that the DNS query result is in fact correct.
 There have been previous studies showing how widespread DNSSEC is used, and to what extent it was hosted correctly[^6].

-One issue with DNSSEC is the length of the responses (due to the signature keys) can be exploited to be used in a [[DDOS Attack]] called a DNS Amplification DDoS Attack[^1].
+One issue with DNSSEC is the length of the responses (due to the signature keys) can be exploited to be used in a [[DDoS Attack]] called a DNS Amplification DDoS Attack[^1].
 When many clients start querying an **open resolver** (usually run by ISP's as well as other organisations like those of [cloudflare](1.1.1.1) or [google](8.8.8.8)), the ISPs infrastructure can be forced to transmit gigabytes of data, due to the DNS servers usually having multi-gigabit connections to the ISPs.
 In so far, we are interested in the following:
 > [!question] What part of the network is most vulnerable?
 > By looking at where these **open resolvers** are situated (which country and ISP/AS), we can determine what parts of the internet could be taken down when these are attacked.